Veterinary Emergency & Specialty Hospital (VESH) - Wichita

 Why choose Veterinary Emergency and Specialty Hospital of Wichita?

-• Our beautiful, new facility has fully equipped surgical suites.
-We have a fully equipped intensive-care-unit (ICU) and surgical recovery unit so that we can attend to your pet’s every need.
+Our beautiful facility has fully equipped surgical suites.
+We have a fully equipped intensive-care unit (ICU) and surgical recovery unit so that we can attend to your pet’s every need.

-• We will provide care to your pet and treat your pet as if he/she were ours!
+We will provide care for your pet and treat your pet as if he/she were ours!
 Your pet is never alone!

 Before your pet goes home, we will thoroughly review instructions for care at home, and they will be typed out in 1-3 pages.
 If you have any questions or concerns, call us!